-UPDATE: The Government published its latest plans for new laws against 'online harms' in December 2020.
-The proposals are set to be a disaster for freedom of expression and privacy online.
+UPDATE: The Government has published its Online Safety Bill.
+The legislation introduces state-backed censorship and monitoring on a scale never seen before in a liberal democracy.
 Online speech regulations inscribe limitations on the everyday communications of billions of people.
 This regulation would deputise private companies like Facebook to be the speech police of the internet.

 Government has designed the plans not only to deal with crime online, but to explicitly target lawful speech.
 This is a seriously dangerous direction.
 We're now working on a report to expose the threats to free speech online - and we're fighting the Government's censorious plans.